artnoage/AIMO2_initial/benchmarks/README.md

 - Implements timeout protection for infinite loops
 - Provides detailed analysis of test function behavior

+### Programmer-Test Benchmark (`programmer_test_benchmark.py`)
+Evaluates a two-stage approach where a programming solution is generated and then a separate test function is created to verify it.
+It performs majority voting on solutions that pass their tests.

 ### Architect Benchmark (`architect_benchmark.py`)
 Tests a pipeline approach where one model acts as an "architect" to analyze problems and create guidance, and another model implements the solution as code.
+This specific implementation uses a one-to-one approach where multiple engineer analyses are generated, each leading to one programming solution.
 - Uses two models in sequence (architect and programmer) with configurable interaction
 - Measures the effectiveness of problem decomposition and planning
 - Evaluates the quality of generated code and implementation fidelity